PayCargo/Docs/source/index.html.md

   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6Nzc4MTQwLCJhY2NvdW50VHlwZSI6InNoaXBwZXIiLCJpYXQiOjE1MTcwOTUyODAsImV4cCI6MTUxNzcwMDA4MH0.HUeTs-Lb6AQsZjt_KEnjEljAXsXce0Y-zfQc5AI7oVc"
 }
 ```
-To authenticate as a user, you will need registered and active Paycargo username and password.
+To authenticate as a user, you will need a properly registered and active Paycargo username and password.

-Paycargo API expects for the JWT token retrieved from this request to be included in all subsequent requests to the server in a header that looks like the following:
+The Paycargo API expects for the JWT token retrieved from this request to be included in all subsequent requests to the server in a header that looks like the following:

 `Authorization: JWT {{token}}`

-The token is longer than 256 charachters as it contains information about user account.
+The token is longer than 256 characters as it contains information about the user account used for authentication.

 # Developer Authentication

-> Once you have the Key and Secrent you can get JWT token for further requests, use following:
+> Once you have the Key and Secret you can obtain a JWT token for further requests, using the following:

 ```shell
 curl --request POST \